 Cause of Dry Lime Fruit

-Improper watering is one of the most common causes of dry limes.
-Limes require plenty of water for healthy fruit development.
+Improper watering – Improper watering is one of the most common causes of dry limes.
+Limes require plenty of water for healthy fruit development, especially when grown in containers.
 Lack of sufficient water inhibits juice quality in limes and may be why limes are dry.
 Give lime trees a deep watering at least twice a week, especially during periods of drought.

-Nutrient deficiencies or stress may be a cause of dry lime fruit.
+Nutrient deficiencies/stress – Nutrient deficiencies or stress may be a cause of dry lime fruit.
 Improper fertilization is one factor contributing to this.
-Fertilizer is typically required once a year, although two applications are sometimes recommended – once in February and following up again in May.
+Fertilizer is typically required once a year, although two applications are sometimes recommended– once in February and following up again in May.

 Limes should also be planted in sunny locations and well protected from cold.